-The sculpture of the French Romanesque main purpose was to serve as a decorative element.
+The main purpose of the sculpture of the French Romanesque was to serve as a decorative element.
 There are very few direct references to sculptors of the time, like Gislebertus or Gillebert who probably trained in Cluny and who around 1135 carved most of the sculptures of the cathedral of St. Lazarus in Autun including its marvelous tympanum*.

 The history of the origins of medieval French sculpture is as important as that of the medieval French architecture: one reason for this is that, in the peak of the Romanesque, French sculpture reached a perfection similar to that of the archaic Greek sculpture.
 Later, with the passing of time, French Romanesque sculpture evolved into the lavish facades of the Gothic cathedrals covered with beautiful images.

 Little is known about the origins of French sculpture, perhaps even less than that of ancient Greek sculpture.
 The first known group of French Romanesque sculpture dates back to the early twelfth century, though its origins are not clearly known.
 There was probably a traditional school of French sculpture during the ninth and tenth centuries, but there is no trace of this.
 In the Carolingian period, especially during the reigns of Charlemagne and Louis the Pious, there were artists able to sculpt wonders in ivory and to carve metals with as much or more artistry than that of the Roman or Byzantine sculptors.
 From these wonderful works of the Carolingian sculpture, some of its techniques must have survived until the dark and confusing times immediately preceding the year 1000.
 The truth is that all known buildings built before the millennium have little or no sculptured decoration.
 Their facades were only decorated with blind arches and pilasters.
 These elements divided walls in sections resulting in surfaces with purely geometric value and a rigorous but very simple aesthetic.